romainligneul/igt-toolbox/README.md

 The purpose of the igt-toolbox is to facilitate the analysis/reanalysis of data from the standard version of the [Iowa Gambling Task](https://en.wikipedia.org/wiki/Iowa_gambling_task).

 Before discussing the specificities of the toolbox, it must be noted that the toolbox relies heavily on two excellent and well-documented Matlab packages:
 1. The [VBA toolbox](https://mbb-team.github.io/VBA-toolbox/) developed by Jean Daunizeau and Lionel Rigoux.
-Indeed, almost all model fitting and model comparison procedures included in the igt-toolbox depend on VBA (for Variational Bayes Analysis).
+Almost all model fitting and model comparison procedures included in the igt-toolbox depend on VBA (for Variational Bayes Analysis).
 2. [Gramm](https://github.com/piermorel/gramm) developed by Pierre Morel.
-Almost all data visualization procedures depends on Gramm.
+Many data visualization procedures depends on Gramm.

 Note that these two resources are included in the igt-toolbox itself.
 However, it can be a good idea to update them from time to time.
-If they are already in your Matlab path, you can remove their respective folders from Tools/VBA and Tools/OTHERS/gramm-master
+Alternatively, if they are already in your Matlab path, you can delete their respective folders (i.e Tools/VBA and Tools/OTHERS/gramm-master)

 Besides citing the original manuscript of the IGT toolbox, please also acknowledge these two tools in your manuscripts: